Welcome to the Pinnacle Group Limited’s privacy notice.

 We use different methods to collect data from and about you including through:

-You may give us your Identity Data, Contact Data, Special Category Data, Financial Data and Transaction Data in the course of us providing you services and by you filling in forms or by corresponding with us by post, phone, email or otherwise.
+You may give us your Identity Data, Contact Data, Special Category Data, Financial Data, Account Data and Transaction Data in the course of us providing you services and by you filling in forms or by corresponding with us by post, phone, email or otherwise.
 This includes personal data you provide when you:

 - contact us through our websites, portals or on social media.